Brian Laundrie manhunt: Florida park surveillance footage part of FBI investigation

 Brian Laundrie, Gabby Petito left for a cross-country trip together in mid-June.
 He returned on Sept.
 1 without her

-North Port, Fla. – The FBI is looking at surveillance footage from the area of Florida’s Fort De Soto Park as part of their investigation into the whereabouts of Brian Laundrie, who has allegedly been missing since mid-September, Fox New has learned.
+North Port, Fla. – The FBI is looking at surveillance footage from the area of Florida’s Fort De Soto Park as part of their investigation into the whereabouts of Brian Laundrie, who has allegedly been missing since mid-September, Fox News has learned.

-A spokesperson for the Pinellas County Sheriff’s Office confirmed to Fox New Digital on Wednesday that surveillance footage from Fort De Soto Park in Tierra Verde was being looked at as part of "the open and active investigation" being conducted by the FBI.
+A spokesperson for the Pinellas County Sheriff’s Office confirmed to Fox News Digital on Wednesday that surveillance footage from Fort De Soto Park in Tierra Verde was being looked at as part of "the open and active investigation" being conducted by the FBI.

 BRIAN LAUNDRIE MANHUNT: DOG THE BOUNTY HUNTER SEEKING LEADS IN APPALACHIAN TRAIL AFTER REPORTED SIGHTINGS